cometaj2/huckle/README.rst

 Automatic man page generation

     - When the "help" keyword is used in a command line execution we take the user to the man page for the "last executed command"
+    - Configuration per CLI to avoid opening up man pages and output the documentation directly in the terminal instead upon partial/incomplete CLI execution.
-    - CLI exit codes are clean
+    - CLI exit codes are clean.
     - Errors are output to STDERR when HCLI fails
     - An appropriate exit code is used